stackforge/fuel-docs/pages/planning-guide/storage/0200-object-storage-for-apps.rst

 Ceph RBD uses RADOS directly
-and does not use the Swift API, so it is possible to store Glance images in Ceph and still use Swift as the object store for applications.
+and does not use the Swift API, so it is possible to store Glance images in Ceph.

 Because the Ceph Object Gateway replaces Swift as the provider of the Swift APIs,